simoncarrignon/ccs18/proceedings.md

 we are far from reaching a consensus.

-This special issue follows on from the session **“Evolution of Cultural Complexity” **held at the Conference on Complex System 2017, where those questions were discussed.
+This special issue follows on from the session **“Evolution of Cultural Complexity”** held at the _Conference on Complex System 2017_, where those questions were discussed.
 However we also welcome submissions from authors who did not present.
-The submission can be of any of the types: original research article, review of the literature on the topic of the session, short communication and opinion (*cf.* the submission guideline of Adaptive Behavior for more information on these formats:
+The submission can be of any of the types: original research article, review of the literature on the topic of the session, short communication and opinion (_cf._ the submission guideline of Adaptive Behavior for more information on these formats:
 [*https://us.sagepub.com/en-us/nam/journal/adaptive-behavior\#submission-guidelines*](https://us.sagepub.com/en-us/nam/journal/adaptive-behavior#submission-guidelines)).
 We invite studies related to the evolution of cultural complexity,